Mzzqq/solecode-product-api/README.md

 The handler layer handles HTTP requests and responses.
 The usecase layer contains business logic.
 The domain layer contains the Product entity and abstractions such as repository and cache interfaces.

-An in-memory repository is used to keep the project simple and avoid external dependencies and it's used to demonstrate how product data can be cached when retrieved by ID.
+An in-memory repository is used to keep the project simple and avoid external dependencies and in-memory cache is used to demonstrate how product data can be cached when retrieved by ID.

 Unit tests focus on the usecase layer because it contains the main business logic.